 Common financial knowledge mandates that usage of various tools and techniques happens only at the analysis stage but it is not completely true.
 There are various tools available for equity research analysts that can be used for data collection and report writing as well.

-Today in this article I am going to tell you about the top 5 tools (which are usually free of cost and easily available) that are used at various stages of equity research.
+Today, in this article, I am going to tell you about 5 useful tools for equity research analysts.
+They are free of cost, easy to setup and can be used at various stages of equity research.

-RSS (Rich Site Summary) feed is a very helpful and time saving tool for data collection if used prudently.
+If used prudently, the Rich Site Summary (RSS) feed technique is a very helpful and time saving tool for data collection.

 By using RSS feeds, you will get instant access to all the data related to your company or industry.

 If you register RSS feeds on a domain, it removes the human element of manually checking uploads and saves a lot of time.
 Whenever the website/s on which you have signed up for RSS delivery publishes information related to your industry interest, an email containing the information is automatically sent.

 All you have to do is access the email, read the information and filter it for your use.

 How to Access RSS?

 Visit the site you wish to receive information from and look for RSS tabs like Join RSS feed, FeedBurner signup for or the daily email alerts box.
 Just type in your email id and name (if asked for) and you are done.
 Sometimes, the websites send a confirmation email.
 Just visit the email inbox and click on the confirmation link.

 You are all set to receive filtered information.